DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-The sudden flush can be caused by the loss of neural vasotonus as a result of a direct response of the smooth vascular muscles to very different stimuli.
-The triggering factors include:
+Sudden flushing may be due to loss of neuronal vasotone as a result of a direct response of vascular smooth muscle to very different stimuli.
+Triggering factors include:

 - Physical influences (heat)